BlazeInferno64/Blaze-Server/README.md

 Found a bug or want a new feature?

-Report issues and request features on the [Blaze API issue tracker](https://github.com/blazeinferno64/Blaze-API/issues).
+Report issues and request features on the [Blaze Server issue tracker](https://github.com/blazeinferno64/Blaze-Server/issues).

 `Thanks for reading!`

 `Have a great day ahead :D`